-In this paper, we demonstrate the reconstruction of the effective electron-hole Hamiltonian in bulk GaAs based on the understanding of HSG in terms of the Bloch-wave interferometry~\cite{o2024bloch}.
+In this paper, we demonstrate reconstruction of the effective electron-hole Hamiltonian in bulk GaAs based on the understanding of HSG in terms of the Bloch-wave interferometry~\cite{o2024bloch}.
 In our experiment, the GaAs sample exhibits a small exciton-peak splitting in the absorbance spectrum corresponding to a separation of the two valence bands near the band edge, possibly due to a strain induced by the substrate.
 We assign two different bandgaps to the two electron-hole species and assume that the curvatures of the energy bands remain the same as in unstrained samples.
-We extract the two bandgaps at 30\,K, two dephasing constants associated respectively with the E-HH and E-LH pairs, and the combined parameter $\gamma_2\mu_{\rm ex}/m_0$ all at the same time.
-Different from previous works~\cite{o2024bloch,costello2023breaking}, information about the electron-hole propagators, not only in the polarizations of the sidebands, but also in the sideband intensity spectra including their dependences on the THz-field strength and NIR-laser frequency, was systematically collected from HSG experiments and compared with the theoretical results to unambiguously determine these parameters.
+We simultaneously extract the two bandgaps at 30\,K, two dephasing constants associated respectively with the E-HH and E-LH pairs, and the combined parameter $\gamma_2\mu_{\rm ex}/m_0$.
+Different from previous works~\cite{o2024bloch,costello2023breaking}, information about the electron-hole propagators not only from the polarizations of the sidebands but also from the sideband intensity spectra, including their dependences on the THz-field strength and the NIR-laser frequency, was systematically collected from HSG experiments and compared with the theoretical results to unambiguously determine the dephasing constants and Hamiltonian parameters.
 Instead of using a classical picture of electron-hole recollsions, we employ here a more sophisticated analytic model based on saddle-point analysis to incorporate corrections from quantum fluctuations.
-Since the parameter $\mu_{\rm ex}/m_0$ can be determined by absorbance spectra at low temperature~\cite{sell1972resolved}, and the parameter ratio $\gamma_3/\gamma_2$ can be extracted based on HSG~\cite{costello2021reconstruction}, we thus show that reconstruction of the three-band electron-hole Hamiltonian in bulk GaAs can be achieved by combining absorbance spectroscopy and HSG experiments.
+Since the parameter $\mu_{\rm ex}/m_0$ can be determined from low-temperature absorbance spectra~\cite{sell1972resolved}, and the ratio $\gamma_3/\gamma_2$ can be extracted from HSG measurements~\cite{costello2021reconstruction}, we thus show that reconstruction of the three-band electron-hole Hamiltonian in bulk GaAs can be achieved by combining HSG experiments with absorbance spectroscopy.